immunefi-team/Bounty_Boosts/Alchemix/31397 - [SC - Critical] In Bribesol _writeVotingCheckpoint isnt called ....md

 # In Bribe.sol `_writeVotingCheckpoint()` isn't called to update `votingCheckpoints` and `votingNumCheckpoints` whenever votes are withdrawn or there's a reset

-Submitted on Fri May 17 2024 19:42:23 GMT-0400 (Atlantic Standard Time) by @Praise for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 01:42:23 UTC by @Praise for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31397